Dr. Pickart offers treatment for hand arthritis to the residents of Ventura, Camarillo, and the surrounding areas of California.

 How Much Does Treatment of Hand Arthritis Cost in Ventura?

 Usually, the surgical and non-surgical treatments for hand arthritis are covered by your insurance company.
 Pickart Plastic Surgery currently works with most insurance carriers to ensure that patients can receive high quality treatment.
-Dr. Pickart also offers CareCredit® and Capital One® to provide financing options for patients.
+Dr. Pickart also offers CareCredit® to provide financing options for patients.